top of page

 “Emma?” he gasped, lurching forward.

-But the figure was gone.
+But the shadowy figure was gone.

 When the cemetery groundskeeper found him hours later, David was lifeless, his body sprawled across Emma’s grave.
-A faint smile lingered on his lips, as though he’d finally found peace—or perhaps her.

-David’s Ouija board was never found, but many more, of course, are still out there, waiting for the next soul desperate enough to ask it for the impossible.
+David had regrettably gotten what he wished for.
+But wishes with a Ouija board, can come with dire consequences. â€‹David’s Ouija board was never found, but many more, of course, are out there, waiting for the next soul desperate enough to ask it for the impossible or even the possible and soon regret it.

 "Be careful what you wish for".